Skip to Content

 Migration Hazards and Conservation

-You’ll discover how migrating birds face increasing challenges from habitat loss, hunting pressure, and collisions with buildings during their remarkable journeys.
+You’ll discover how migrating birds face increasing challenges from habitat loss, particularly in the major flyways such as the Atlantic Flyway route, hunting pressure, and collisions with buildings during their remarkable journeys.

 If you’re concerned about protecting these incredible travelers, you’ll learn about the conservation efforts that help guarantee their survival as they navigate through an increasingly urbanized world.